Applies to: System Center Configuration Manager (Current Branch)

 Endpoint Protection supports managing the Windows Firewall only.

-For more information about how to create and deploy Windows Firewall policies for Endpoint Protection, see How to create and deploy Windows Firewall policies for Endpoint Protection in System Center Configuration Manager.
+For more information, see How to create and deploy Windows Firewall policies for Endpoint Protection.

-Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor Windows Defender Advanced Threat Protection (ATP).
-Windows Defender ATP is a new service that will help enterprises to detect, investigate, and respond to advanced attacks on their networks.
-See Windows Defender Advanced Threat Protection.
+Endpoint Protection manages and monitors Microsoft Defender Advanced Threat Protection (ATP), formerly known as Windows Defender ATP.
+The Microsoft Defender ATP service helps enterprises detect, investigate, and respond to advanced attacks on the corporate network.
+For more information, see Microsoft Defender Advanced Threat Protection.

 Endpoint Protection Workflow